Influencer marketing — your ultimate guide

 - If some of your competitors have hired influencers, look at them to gauge the type of influencers who would be a good fit to promote your offerings.

-- Consider using an influencer marketing platform such as GroupHigh or Tap Influence to make the process easier.
+- Consider using an influencer marketing platform like IZEA to make the process easier.

 Once you find influencers you’d like to work with, it’s time to do some influencer outreach.

-Take the time to understand the influencer’s tone of voice, their values, the social platforms they are active on, how they engage with their audience, and any examples of influencers you can see.
+Take the time to understand the influencer’s tone of voice, their values, the social platforms they are active on, how they engage with their audience, and the types of people and brands they choose to interact with.

 If you can demonstrate in your approach that you have done your research and clearly explain why you believe they are the right influencer for your influencer program, you will be more likely to get a positive response.